peterthehan/holo/README.md

 ## About

-Holo is a [Discord](https://discordapp.com/) bot that logs emoji usage for analysis.
+Holo is a [Discord](https://discordapp.com/) statistics bot that tracks user emoji usage.
 Holo is capable of tracking emojis from both messages and message reactions.

-Keep your server emojis current and relevant!
+Current and relevant server emojis make for happy users!

 <div align="center">
   <p>